numinit/CTF/SwampCTF-2018/pwn/astral-mind-500/astral-mind.md

 ```

 The `fn_pointers` array is used to select options in Menu 2.
 Critically, the
-neural network is trained to only spit out 0, 1, or 2, which do exist.
+neural network is trained to only produce 0, 1, or 2, which do exist.
 However,
 since we can modify the neuron weights and biases, that can change...

 We can create an arbitrary function pointer by poking a specific IEEE 754
-value into the biases array.
-We can't do the weights array, since those
+double into the biases array.
+We can't use the weights array, since those
 are more important to the functionality of the neural network itself,
 and the network must actually "work" to compute the right index in the
 first place.
 If we train the neural network with modified input biases
 (which are just used for "data whitening", i.e. adding some signal to
 the input data), it will work as long as we tell the server that we
-used those biases - and we want to anyway, the biases will contain function
+used those biases - and we want to anyway, since the biases will contain
-pointers.
+our precious function pointers.

-Counting uint64s and doubles: index 19 is the magic index. print_flag lives at
+Counting uint64s and doubles on the stack, it's easy to figure out that index 19
+is the magic index.

-`0x00000555555555b01`, which is a bias of
+`print_flag` lives at `0x00000555555555b01`, which is a bias of
 `4.63557053862839141102593911777e-310` in IEEE 754.
 Train the neural network to
-spit out index 19(ish) with that bias and inform the server what weights and
+spit out index 19-22 with that as the bias, and inform the server what weights and
 biases we want.
 After running Menu 2 with our modified weights and biases,
+the program loads our crafted IEEE 754 double from the `biases` array and we
-we get the flag.
+get the flag.

 `flag{Fire_walk_with_me_}`

+Thanks to ambrose158 for a great couple challenges.
+[Awkward Pilgrim](https://github.com/numinit/CTF/blob/master/SwampCTF-2018/rev/pilgrim-500/pilgrim.md)
+used recurrent neural networks in a different way, and was a great way to warm up for this one.

 [Source](astral.py)